 (2) If an offender contravenes subsection (1), the court officer, without notice to the offender, may register the fine.

+(3) Despite subsections (1) and (2), a fine may be registered by the court officer at any time after it is imposed if at the time the fine is registered there is —

+(a) another fine imposed on the offender that has been registered under this Part and that has not been paid; or

+(b) an infringement notice in respect of the offender that has been registered under Part 3 and that has not been paid.

+[Section 32 amended by No. 3 of 2008 s.
+9.]

 33. Time to pay order

 (1) An offender who has been fined may apply to a court officer for a time to pay order in respect of the fine.